Black-Tiger-Company/CloudTiger/doc/cm_guidelines.md

   ...
 ```

-The roles defined here will be added (or override in case of name collision) to the ones in `cloudtiger/libraries/ansible/requirements`
+The roles defined here will be added (or override in case of name collision) to the ones in `cloudtiger/libraries/ansible/requirements` when running the command `cloudtiger config/<SCOPE> ans D`

 You can create a stub for a new Ansible role with the following command :